A hunting knife has a single purpose: Processing meat after a kill.

 Renowned knife maker Ken Onion conducted an extensive testing program with Alaskan guides and professional hunters during the development of the CRKT Onion Skinner, and the result is an unorthodox but excellent hunting knife.

 The 3.75″ blade is made of Bohler K110 steel hardened to Rockwell 58-60 to hold an edge.
 The narrow tip for fine work coupled with a “hump” for working along the paunch without hitting innards is a smart shape.
 The textured handle won’t slip in the hand.
+The Onion Skinner is discontinued but may still available on knife sites around the Internet.
 Made in Taiwan.
-Buy Now: $37.

 Designed to hit the dead center of hunter preferences, the Benchmade Steep Country is a solid choice.
 It has a 3.5″ drop point S30V blade.